-ASTM F2170 Change Authorizes Official RH Test Results after Just 24 Hours
+ASTM F2170 Official RH Test Results after Just 24 Hours

 Remember when relative humidity (RH) test readings under the ASTM F2170 standard required a 72-hour waiting period?

-The standard’s been updated.
-Beginning this year, RH test readings are now documentable after just 24 hours.
+Not anymore.
+As of 2018, RH test readings are documentable after 24 hours.

 How This Change Benefits You

-What will this change to the ASTM F2170 standard mean to your business?
+What does the change to the ASTM F2170 standard mean for your business?

-If you’re a general contractor, you now have an extra 48 hours of wiggle room that you can use to full advantage in meeting project deadlines.
+If you’re a general contractor, you have an extra 48 hours of room to work with in meeting project deadlines.

-If you’re an inspector, you can save money on out-of-town jobs because you can get your test results in faster.
+If you’re an inspector, you can save money on out-of-town jobs by getting test results faster.

-If you’re a flooring contractor, your GC will love the fact you can give him scientifically valid RH readings two days faster.
-This, of course, can help accelerate the project workflow.
+If you’re a flooring contractor, you can give the GC valid RH readings two days sooner, which helps the project workflow.

 ASTM’s P&B Study

-In the study, the laboratory tested six manufacturers’ RH products, taking temperature and RH readings at periods of 1, 2, and 4 hours, as well as 24, 48, and 72 hours.
+The laboratory tested six manufacturers’ RH products, taking temperature and RH readings at 1, 2, and 4 hours, as well as 24, 48, and 72 hours.

-The results?
-The 24-hour readings for RH testing are essentially identical with the 72-hour readings.
-There was some slight variation, but it fell well within the acceptable range as laid out by the F2170 standard.
+The 24-hour readings were essentially identical to the 72-hour readings.
+There was slight variation, but it fell well within the range the F2170 standard allows.

-In other words, the test showed that when you conduct RH testing properly in the field, you can enjoy complete confidence that readings taken at 24 hours are complete, accurate and official.
-They reflect the same moisture conditions that you would have recorded under the former 72-hour threshold—except now you can officially record them 48 hours sooner.
+In other words, when RH testing is conducted properly in the field, readings taken at 24 hours reflect the same moisture conditions you would have recorded at 72 hours, and they can now be officially recorded two days sooner.

-These results are great news for those utilizing Rapid RH® measurement testing to ensure their flooring projects are not compromised by moisture-related problems.
+These results matter for anyone using Rapid RH® testing to keep flooring projects from being compromised by moisture.

-CaCl testing also requires that the floor is cleaned, scraped and ground to make a clean surface that will test equally from site to site.
-Kits must be opened, desiccant weighed and data recorded, then a dish of the pre-weighed CaCl is placed on the floor and covered with a plastic “dome” during the 72-hour test period.
-Once the test is complete, the desiccant must be weighed again, data recorded and the test sites cleaned and test materials disposed of.
+CaCl testing also requires the floor to be cleaned, scraped, and ground to a surface that tests consistently from site to site.
+Kits must be opened, desiccant weighed and data recorded, then a dish of pre-weighed CaCl is placed on the floor and covered with a plastic dome for the 72-hour test period.
+Once the test is complete, the desiccant must be weighed again, data recorded, and the test sites cleaned and materials disposed of.

 Free Download – 4 Reasons Why Your Concrete Is Taking Forever to Dry